yoppeh/efi-clang/README.md

 I decided I'd go with my own UEFI build environment using [Clang](https://clang.llvm.org/) and [LLD](https://lld.llvm.org/) as the compiler and linker and using my own code instead of Tianocore or gnu-efi project libraries and headers.
 As it turns out, I had to do considerable research before I could put all the bits together to make it work.

 The first thing you need is a set of header files.
 I built my own, using the spec.
-I had a creepy feeling Tianocore and GNU would use their own versions of what a header should be, and I preferred to use something custom.
+I had a creeping feeling Tianocore and GNU would use their own versions of what a header should be, and I preferred to use something custom.
 My application would have no startup code or link-libraries.
 Everything used would be defined in the project itself and linked in if it's used and rejected if not.

 Next, I installed the build tools themselves: clang and lld.
 It was an easy install on Arch Linux and I had everything up and going without incident.
 Then it got hard.
 Clang had to produce Microsoft object files to be compatible with the way UEFI does things.
 I had to search down the options and fiddle with them until I got them working properly.
 LLVM itself has to be called as though it were Microsoft's LINK.
 Once I got everything together, I captured it here, in git where others could use it.
 Take special care to examine the clang and lld commands in the makefile.